jflavigne-sidlee/swarm/docs/design/writing_functions.md

         - Use the unique marker (<!-- Section: section_title -->) to locate the section.
         - Replace all content between the section’s start marker and the next header or end of file.
     - **Notes:**
         - Ensure proper Markdown formatting during edits.
+        - this feature is implemented in src/functions/writer/file_operations.py

 4. get_section(file_name: str, section_title: str) -> str
     - **Purpose:** Retrieve the content of a specific section for preview or analysis.
     - **Behavior:**
         - Search for the section marker and return all content until the next section marker or end of file.
     - **Notes:**
         - Return an error if the section is not found.
+        - this feature is implemented in src/functions/writer/file_operations.py

 5. finalize_document(file_name: str, output_format: str = "md") -> str
     - **Purpose:** Finalize the document and optionally convert it to another format (e.g., PDF, HTML).